 Subjective factors are personal factors which affect the offender.
 While objective factors form a boundary for the penalty of the offence, subjective factors can help the judge to arrive at the most appropriate sentence within that boundary.
 The judge will look at personal factors where they are relevant, to give an appropriate and proportionate sentence.
 Subjective factors include:

 Prior Criminal Record

-A judge must consider your prior convictions..
+A judge must consider the defendant’s prior convictions.
 The criminal record can be used to show whether you have committed an isolated, uncharacteristic act or whether the act forms part of a pattern of breaking the law.
-Where there are several or many charges in your record, the offence will be viewed as more serious.
-On the other hand, if you don’t have a prior record, the offence may attract a less severe sentence.
+Where there are several or many charges on a person’s record, the offence will be viewed as more serious.
+On the other hand, if the person doesn’t have a prior record, the offence may attract a less severe sentence.

 Where your record shows a gap where no convictions have been recorded, this may be treated favourably by the judge as indication that you have reasonable prospects of rehabilitation.